We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 |Paralysis tick benefit|

 |Cruciate ligament conditions benefit|

 What isn't covered?

-- Preexisting Conditions – refers to any signs or symptoms of a medical condition, your pet may show before or during any applicable Waiting Periods.
+- Preexisting Conditions.
+Your pet won't be covered for any signs of symptoms of a medical condition that they may show before or during any applicable waiting period.

 - Day-to-Day Care – isn’t covered by Prime Pet Insurance; therefore, unless your policy states otherwise, your pet won’t be covered for: preventative procedures; regular prescription or diet pet foods; grooming; training; accessories such as cages or pill poppers; and treatment for pets used for commercial purposes.